MEAT-EATING AND YOUR HEALTH

 COOKED VERSUS RAW MEAT

 A few health authorities recommend eating raw meat.
-I do not agree with this.
-Cooking destroys harmful bacteria, parasites and other things in meats.
+We do not agree with this.
+Light cooking destroys harmful bacteria, parasites and other things in meats.
 It also makes the meat more yang, which is also very beneficial.
 For instructions on how to cook meat properly, which is very important, read Cooking.

 2. Always chew meat thoroughly.

 3. Always take a digestive enzyme when you eat meat.
 The best digestive aid in our view is pancreatin and ox bile.
 We recommend a product called GB-3 from Endomet Labs in Phoenix, Arizona, USA.

 4. Always eat meat in simple food combinations.
 An excellent combination is meat with cooked vegetables.
 Do not mix meat with other proteins such as cheese or fish, or with milk or fruit.
 These are not good food combinations and will often cause gas, bloating and stomach discomfort.

 5. If you have weak digestion, eat your meat first.
 Then eat cooked vegetables.
 This is a little easier on digestion.